MarcelMYSchmitt/custom-prometheus-exporter/README.md

 - c#
 - java
 - go
+- powershell

 ## To DO
-Extend Readme and add more exporter (powershell).
+Extend Readme and add more exporter (powershell not finished yet).